Which members of the royal family live in which castles? We take a look at the homes of Queen Elizabeth and her family.

 The Queen and Prince Philip spend the majority of their time living in private quarters in Buckingham Palace, located in central London.
 The palace is made up of 775 rooms and is currently being refurbished, bit by bit.

-Balmoral Castle was originally purchased as a holiday home by Queen Victoria, and sits on 50,000 acres with 150 buildings.
+Balmoral Castle was originally purchased as a holiday home by Queen Victoria and sits on 50,000 acres with 150 buildings.
 Queen Elizabeth II spends a large portion of her summer at the castle, which is in Scotland, receiving members of her family throughout her stay.
-While minor rennovations have been made, for the most part Balmoral remains the same as it did when Victoria and Albert owned it.
+While minor renovations have been made, for the most part, Balmoral remains the same as it did when Victoria and Albert owned it.

 The Palace of Holyroodhouse